datenanfragen/website/content/en/act/honey/index.md

     "has_sva_finder": true
 }

-In our {{< link slug="blog/honey-data-collection" text="investigation on Honey" >}}, we have shown that the browser extension collects their users' data on a large scale.
-Regardless of whether an account has been registered or not, the add-on diligently logs page views on plenty of websites and sends them to the company behind the extension, {{< link slug="company/joinhoney" text="Honey Science LLC" >}}, a US company that was [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).
+In our {{< link slug="blog/honey-data-collection" text="investigation on Honey" >}}, we have shown that the browser extension collects their users’ data on a large scale.
+Regardless of whether an account has been registered or not, the add-on diligently logs page views on plenty of websites and sends them to the company behind the extension, {{< link slug="company/joinhoney" text="Honey Science LLC" >}}, a US-based company that was [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).

-{{< featuredImg alt="Photo of a lot of bees that rush to a drop of sugar water, above that the text: “Honey, the data hoarder—request your data now”" >}}
+{{< featuredImg alt="Photo of a lot of bees rushing to a drop of sugar water, above that the text: “Honey, the data hoarder—request your data now”" >}}

 ## What should I do?

 Did you use Honey and maybe weren't aware of this data hoarding?
 Or do you simply want to know what Honey has saved about you?
 The GDPR grants you a number of {{< link slug="your-gdpr-rights" text="rights regarding your personal data" >}}, including the right to request a free copy of all data a company has collected <!-- stored? --> about you, the {{< link slug="your-gdpr-rights#right-of-data-access" text="**right of data access**" >}}.
+In this post, we'll explain how you can use this right with Honey.

-If you feel Honey violated your rights after inspecting the data they have stored on you and you want to file a complaint with the data protection authorities, you can use the template at the end of this article.
+And if you feel Honey violated your rights after inspecting the data they have stored on you and you want to file a complaint with the data protection authorities, we'll explain how that works [at the end of the article](#complaint).

 ## How can I request my data?

-We have already prepared the necessary request that you can use to demand a copy of your data from Honey Science LLC, the US-based company behind the browser extension.
-There are two forms on this page: Use the first one if you have used Honey with an account or the second one if you have used it [without an account](#used-Honey-without-an-account).
+We have already prepared the necessary request that you can use to demand a copy of your data from Honey Science LLC.
+The exact steps you need to take depend on whether you have used Honey [with](#used-honey-with-an-account) or [without](#used-honey-without-an-account) an account.
+We have prepared a form that generates the request email for both cases.

-Afterwards, you can send the email using your own email program or webmailer.
-This way, everything you type into this page can be processed **locally on your device**.
-That means we will never see your data.
+Afterwards, you can send this email using your own email program or webmailer.
+This way, everything you type into this page stays **locally on your device**.
+That means, we will never see your data.

-Honey Science LLC has a month to answer your request after you sent the email.
-They can extend that deadline by another two months if they have good reasons, but they have to tell you that within a month.
-If you decide that Honey shouldn't keep your data after receiving their response you can use your {{< link slug="your-gdpr-rights#right-to-be-forgotten" text="**right to be forgotten**" >}} and make a request to demand the immediate deletion of your data.
-You can use our {{< link slug="generator#!company=joinhoney" text="generator" >}} <!-- TODO: set request type to DELETE when the generator supports this--> for that as well.
+Honey has a month to answer your request after you sent the email.
+They can extend that deadline by another two months if they have good reasons, but they have to tell you that within the first month.
+If you decide that Honey shouldn't keep your data after receiving their response, you can additionally use your {{< link slug="your-gdpr-rights#right-to-be-forgotten" text="**right to be forgotten**" >}} and make a request to demand the immediate deletion of your data.
+You can use our {{< link slug="generator#!company=joinhoney" text="generator" >}} <!-- TODO: set request type to DELETE when the generator supports this--> for that.

 ## Used Honey with an account?

-You only have to enter your name, email and "Honey Gold" balance and you can already send your request via email—free of charge of course.
+If you've used Honey with an account, you only have to enter your name, email and "Honey Gold" balance and you can already send your request via email—free of charge of course.

 You can view your Honey Gold balance [here](https://www.joinhoney.com/honeygold/overview).